 Funded by: Innovate UK

-The project addresses the causes of reoffending through data analytics, predictive behavior recognition, and targeted interventions, aligning with the goal of reducing reoffending for different groups.
+The project addresses the causes of reoffending through data analytics, predictive behavior recognition, and targeted interventions.

 Release on temporary licence (ROTL) provides eligible people currently in prison the opportunity to prepare for resettlement in the community through day or overnight release.
 The intended impact of ROTL is to reduce reo...